isomerpages/pa-cdc/_press-centre/Speeches.md

 </summary>
 <div data-type="detailsContent" class="isomer-details-content">
 <p>Speech by Deputy Prime Minister and Minister for Trade and Industry Gan Kim Yong at the Launch of CDC Vouchers Scheme (2026) January <a href="https://www.pmo.gov.sg/newsroom/dpm-gan-kim-yong-at-the-launch-of-cdc-vouchers-scheme-2026-january/" rel="noopener nofollow" target="_blank">(Read here)</a></p>
-<p>Welcome Address by Ms Low Yen Ling, Chairman of Mayor's Committee and Mayor of South West District at the Launch of CDC Vouchers Scheme (2026) January <a href="https://www.pmo.gov.sg/newsroom/pm-lawrence-wong-at-the-launch-of-jobs-nearby-cdc-oct-2025/" rel="noopener nofollow" target="_blank">(Read here)</a></p>
+<p>Welcome Address by Ms Low Yen Ling, Chairman of Mayor's Committee and Mayor of South West District at the Launch of CDC Vouchers Scheme (2026) January <a href="/Updated Speech and Media Release for CDCV Jan 2026.pdf" rel="noopener nofollow" target="_blank">(Read here)</a></p>
 </div>
 </details>
 <details class="isomer-details">